acarr/meenta-public/_faqs/what-happens-when-samples-fail.markdown

 category: sample
 ---

-If your samples have meet incoming QC then we will re-run them at no-charge unless the Host has a service contract with the NGS vendor and the failure is covered under those agreements.
+Call us.
+In most cases we will rerun the sample.
+We do want to review the in-coming sample quality metrics and data deliverables.